Kotlin/kotlinx.coroutines/reactive/coroutines-guide-reactive.md

 <!--- TEST -->

-Using an explicit `open` we can [close][SubscriptionReceiveChannel.close] the corresponding subscription and unsubscribe from the source.
-The installed [doFinally](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#doFinally(io.reactivex.functions.Action)) listener prints "Finally" to confirm that this is actually what is happening.
+With an explicit `open` we should [close][SubscriptionReceiveChannel.close] the corresponding subscription to unsubscribe from the source.
+However, instead of invoking `close` explicitly, this code relies on [use](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.io/use.html) function from Kotlin's standard library.
+The installed
+[doFinally](http://reactivex.io/RxJava/2.x/javadoc/io/reactivex/Flowable.html#doFinally(io.reactivex.functions.Action))
+listener prints "Finally" to confirm that the subscription is actually being closed.

-We do not need to use an explicit `close` if iteration is performed over all the items that are emitted by the publisher:
+We do not need to use an explicit `close` if iteration is performed over all the items that are emitted by the publisher, because it is being closed automatically by `consumeEach`:

 <!--- INCLUDE
 import io.reactivex.*